Find answers to common questions about PDF authenticity checking.

 How to protect yourself: Always pay close attention to the Creation Date shown in the analysis results.
 Ask yourself:

-Our service is a powerful tool for detecting tampering with existing files, but it cannot replace human judgment and thorough verification processes.
+Our service is a powerful tool for detecting tampering with existing files, but it cannot replace human judgment and thorough fraud detection processes.
 The creation date is your first line of defense against completely fabricated documents.

 What is UTC?